 These bands take up almost no space in your luggage and are great for working your entire body.
 I love using these for arm workouts I’d usually do with free weights.

-I’m not a gym person, nor will I set my alarm early to go for a jog; however, I’m obsessed with YogaDownload.com, which for $24 for three months gives me access to 900+ yoga classes for all levels and goals, from weight loss to back pain to waking up.
+I’m not a gym person, nor will I set my alarm early to go for a jog; however, I’m obsessed with YogaDownload, which for $12/month gives me access to 1000+ yoga classes for all levels and goals, from weight loss to back pain to waking up.
 And, I can do it anywhere there’s Wi-Fi.
+Get 50% off with link above!

 This chemical-free perfume is small — all their products are under three ounces — and is made from essential oils and alcohol to also work as insect repellent.